mercari-build/mercari-build-training/document/03-api.en.md

 **:beginner: Points**

-* Understand the difference betweeen GET and POST requests.
+* Understand the difference between GET and POST requests.
 * Why do we not see `{"message": "item received: <name>"}` on accessing `http://127.0.0.1:9000/items` from your browser?
   * What is the **HTTP Status Code** when you receive these responses?
   * What do different types of status code mean?